Anjaliavv51/SkillSynq/README.md

 ## AI Usage Explanation

-SkillSynq leverages artificial intelligence to enhance the user experience and platform functionality in the following ways:
+SkillSync leverages artificial intelligence to enhance the user experience and platform functionality in the following ways:

 - **Smart Peer Matching:** AI algorithms analyze user profiles, learning goals, and activity to recommend the most relevant peers for collaboration.
 - **Session Summaries:** After group sessions, AI generates concise summaries and highlights key discussion points for participants.